Who We Are

 How It’s Supposed to Work Foundation is organized as a California Nonprofit Public Benefit Corporation and is a federally recognized 501(c)(3) public charity.
 The foundation is governed by a board of directors responsible for fiduciary oversight, legal compliance, and strategic direction.

-The foundation is led by Cassie McClintock, Founder and Executive Director, who is responsible for day-to-day operations, program strategy, and organizational leadership, under the oversight of the board of directors.
+The foundation is led by Cassie McClintock, Founder and Executive Director, who oversees day-to-day operations, program strategy, and organizational leadership under board oversight.

-We are a nonpartisan organization.
+We are a strictly nonpartisan organization.
 We do not support or oppose candidates or political parties.
-Our work focuses on access, public systems, and community capacity, not on telling people how to vote.
+Our work focuses on access, public systems, and community capacity—not on telling people what to think or how to vote.